serlo/api.serlo.org/README.md

 ### Caching

 By default, while developing, the caching won't work.
 If you want to have caching, change the value `CACHE_TYPE` in `.env` to any other value besides 'empty'.
-To check the cache locally, install redis-tools and run redis-cli.
-With GET <key> you get the cache value of the key that is defined in [serlo.ts](https://github.com/serlo/api.serlo.org/blob/staging/packages/server/src/model/serlo.ts).
+To check the cache locally, run `yarn cache:cli`.
+With `GET <key>` you get the cache value of the key that is defined in [serlo.ts](https://github.com/serlo/api.serlo.org/blob/staging/packages/server/src/model/serlo.ts).
+See in `package.json` for other scripts regarding cache.

 ### Run tests